 Four months after giving birth, I bled intermittently and had menstrual-like cramps.
 I was breastfeeding exclusively, so I started to get suspicious.
 I finally woke up one night with a hemorrhage and in panic.
 The following day I had no bleeding, so I had some temporary relief until the next day, when I passed a fairly large blood clot.
 I knew then that something was terribly wrong.

 My obgyn saw me that morning, did a vaginal ultrasound and we saw the grape-like image.
 I was admitted into a local county hospital.
 It took 12 hours to officially diagnose me after several tests and massive hemorrhaging.
-The date was February 1st, 2014, and I began chemotherapy 3 days later.
-My b-hcg levels were over 221,000 and I became resistant to single Methotrexate injection, so I was put on the grueling ema-co 5 agent regimen.
+The date was February 1st, 2014, and I began chemotherapy on the 3rd.
+My b-hcg levels were over 221,000 and I became resistant to single chemo agent injection, so I was put on a chemo cocktail regimen.
 I had a total of 12 rounds of chemo, 6 1/2 months.
 Every other week was inpatient following outpatient.
 If caught in time, Choriocarcinoma responds very well to chemotherapy.

 Nothing can prepare you for the experience of first believing you'll deliver a life, and then facing something that threatens the fate of that life- or in my case, lives.
 My baby will be two years old this September.
 She is healthy and said to be put out of harm's way of cancer, but she did lose her twin.
 My family is very blessed to have put this behind us and to realize the opportunity of moving forward with life and all its precious moments.
 My goal now is to reach others that have faced or are facing what I went through.
 To those who have lost their daughters and sons from this-you are not alone.